 - Specialized nutritional care plans

-A Doral Attorney Explains The Types Of Spinal Cord Injury
+A Doral Attorney Explains the Types of Spinal Cord Injury

 Whether the injury responsible for trauma to the spinal cord is from a motor vehicle accident, a fall, a medical procedure gone wrong, or a sports accident, the symptoms and severity of the injury depend on the location of the trauma.

 In an adult, rings of bone (vertebrae)—cervical, thoracic, and lumbar—surround and somewhat protect the nerve (the spinal cord).
 Seven (C1-C7) cervical vertebrae are in the neck; damage in this area will usually cause loss of strength, muscle function, and some paralysis in the arms and legs.
+A complete injury could cause loss of movement and function below the injury level.

-Damage to one of the 12 vertebrae (T1-T12) in the chest, usually affects the chest and legs, while damage to the five vertebrae in the lumbar region (L1-L5) generally causes some loss of function in the legs.
+Damage to one of the 12 vertebrae (T1-T12) in the chest, usually affects the chest and legs, while damage to the five vertebrae in the lumbar region (L1-L5) generally causes some or all loss of function in the legs.

 Damage to the sacral vertebrae (S1-S4,) above the tailbone, may cause problems in the hips, pelvis, and buttocks.
 A spinal cord injury is traumatic, overwhelming, and almost always preventable.